Prince Edward County, Ontario

-Prince Edward County (PEC) is a single-tier municipality in southern Ontario, Canada.
-Its coastline on Lake Ontario’s northeastern shore is known for Sandbanks Provincial Park, sand beaches, and limestone cliffs.
-The Regent Theatre, a restored Edwardian Opera House, sits at the heart of the town of Picton on the Bay of Quinte.
-Nearby Macaulay Heritage Park highlights local history through its 19th-century buildings.
+Prince Edward County (PEC) is a single-tier municipality in southern Ontario, Canada on the Bay of Quinte.
+Located on Lake Ontario’s northeastern shore, the area is known for Sandbanks Provincial Park and as a cottage country and wine country destination due to its waterfront forested landscapes and many small wineries.
+Technically a peninsula, the completion of the Murray Canal in 1889, near Carrying Place, made PEC functionally a man-made island.

+Approximately 1,000 square kilometres, Picton is the largest population center, followed by Wellington, Bloomfield, Ameliasburgh, Milford, and Consecon.
 In 2021, Prince Edward County had a census population of 25,704.
-Prince Edward County is a single-tier municipality and a census division of the Canadian province of Ontario.

 History

 Settled by indigenous peoples, the county has significant archeological sites.
 These include the LeVescounte Mounds of the Point Peninsula complex people, built about 2000 years ago.

 The county was created by Upper Canada's founding lieutenant-governor John Graves Simcoe on July 16, 1792.
 It was named after Prince Edward Augustus, Duke of Kent (the fourth son of King George III and father of Queen Victoria) who was commander-in-chief of British North America.

+The United Empire Loyalist flag, which is similar to the flag of Great Britain, but in a 1:2 ratio.
+The flag is still used in loyalist settlements like Prince Edward County.

 Shortly after the American Revolution, the Crown made land grants to some of the earliest United Empire Loyalists to encourage their settlements in Ontario and provide compensation for property lost in the Thirteen Colonies.
 The county was originally composed of three townships named in honour of three of George III's daughters.

 For many years Prince Edward County has been closely associated with the wholly mainland Hastings County.
 Its longtime militia unit has been The Hastings and Prince Edward Regiment (locally known as the Hasty Ps), whose most famous member was Farley Mowat.
 This noted author wrote two books about his experiences with the Hasty Ps during the Second World War's Italian Campaign: The Regiment and a subsequent account, And No Birds Sang.

 On January 1, 1998, the Town of Picton, the villages of Bloomfield and Wellington, and the townships of Ameliasburgh, Athol, Hallowell, Hillier, North Marysburgh, Sophiasburgh, and South Marysburgh amalgamated to form a new municipality with the official legal name of Prince Edward County.
 Each of the former municipalities is now a ward.